asiasayed/final-year-project-2024/README.md

 Deliver a simple, culturally adapted, and user-friendly digital resource for new mothers.

 ## Tools
-Wix · System Analysis Methods · UX Design · Modeling Diagrams `
+Wix · System Analysis Methods · Modeling Diagrams
+`